Who can use Marshall Academic Resources?

 Many students taking these courses will benefit from group review sessions, as the purpose of these sessions is to discuss content covered in the previous and current weeks.
 This type of review is also known as supplemental instruction and is effective because the Peer Academic Leader serves as a facilitator and students provide the knowledge by sharing concepts based on their lecture notes, class handouts, etc.

 Core Review Sessions are most helpful if you participate regularly beginning early in the semester.
 Please do not wait to attend until right before an exam!

 What is "Cracking the Core"?

-Cracking the Core is a 2-hour workshop recommended by faculty and designed by Peer Academic Leaders to review essential math concepts necessary for success in ECON 351 (Microeconomics for Business).
+Cracking the Core is a workshop recommended by faculty and designed by Peer Academic Leaders to review essential math concepts and best practices necessary for success in ECON 351x (Microeconomics for Business) and BUAD 310 (Business Statistics).
 This event occurs once per year, typically in the fall semester during the second week of classes.

 You should bring a pencil and paper to this session for full participation purposes.
 You do not need to RSVP, but seating is on a first-come, first-served basis.

 Core Review Sessions are offered in a group format and are designed to review and discuss content covered in the previous week and/or the current week.
 Sessions are on a drop-in basis between the hours offered.
 You do not need to make an appointment, but you do need to check in for each session.

 Our Peer Academic Leaders are current Marshall students who have a strong desire to help their peers succeed academically.
 PALs have earned an A in the course they review.
 They have been trained to effectively lead group review sessions.